openwisp/openwisp-docs/user/configure-device.rst

     /etc/init.d/openwisp_config restart

-Your OpenWRT instance should register itself to your OpenWISP2 controller.
+Your OpenWRT instance should register itself to your OpenWISP controller.
 Check the devices menu on the admin panel to make sure your OpenWRT device is registered.